 #3 – Make Egg-Rich Recipes

-Using your eggs in a lot of egg-rich recipes such as French toast casseroles, creamy corn pudding, custards, bread puddings, homemade mayo, or even this from-scratch pumpkin pie is a great way to not only use up a lot of extra eggs, but to disguise them so your family doesn’t get tired of eating so many eggs.
+Using your eggs in a lot of egg-rich recipes, such as French toast casserole, creamy corn pudding, custards, bread puddings, from-scratch pumpkin pie, or this healthy mayonnaise recipe, is a great way to not only use up a lot of extra eggs but to disguise them so your family doesn’t get tired of eating so many eggs.

 #4 – Preserve Eggs in Food